ietf-wg-acme/acme/draft-ietf-acme-acme.md

 example, the server could generate a random 128-bit value for each response, keep a list of issued nonces, and strike nonces from this list as they are used.

+Other than the constraint above with regard to nonces issued in "badNonce" responses, ACME does not constrain how servers scope nonces.
+Clients MAY assume that nonces have broad scope, e.g., by having a single pool of nonces used for all requests.
+However, when retrying in response to a "badNonce" error, the client MUST use the nonce provided in the error response.
+Obviously, servers should scope nonces broadly enough that retries are not needed very often.

 ### Replay-Nonce

 The "Replay-Nonce" header field includes a server-generated value that the